-Country artist Neal McCoy's appeal comes across clearest on stage.
-He's a fantastic live performer and all-around entertainer, making new albums an excuse to catch his show when he comes back to town.
-That's not to downplay the quality of his mid-'90s output, as that batch of noteworthy singles and music videos first pointed country fans to his live performances.
-From greatest hits like "They're Playin' Our Song," "If You Can't Be Good At It," "Love Happens Like That," "The Life of the Party," "That's Life," "Hillbilly Rap," "The Last of a Dying Breed," and "Where Forever Begins," it was really hard to round up McCoy's songs and limit them to a list of 10 highlights.
+With greatest hits entries the caliber of "They're Playin' Our Song," "If You Can't Be Good At It," "Love Happens Like That," "The Life of the Party," "That's Life," "Hillbilly Rap," "The Last of a Dying Breed" and "Where Forever Begins," it was hard to round up Neal McCoy's top country songs and limit them to a list of 10 highlights.

 Born Hubert Neal McGaughey Jr., the Jacksonville, Texas native won an opening spot on a Charley Pride tour in a 1981 talent contest.
 Fans finally took notice in the '90s because of his Atlantic Records output.
-Since then, chart success has been limited, aside from the light-hearted 2005 hit "Billy's Got His Beer Goggles On," but country music fans have stuck with McCoy -- a consistent performer and proud American.
+Since then, chart success has been limited, aside from the light-hearted 2005 hit "Billy's Got His Beer Goggles On," but country music fans have stuck with McCoy.

 10. "You Gotta Love That"